Diversity, equity, inclusion and belonging

 Davids-Dunham Award

-The College of Arts and Sciences Diversity Committee uses the Davids-Dunham Award to celebrate faculty members who identify with underrepresented groups for their excellence in scholarship, and who, through their scholastic efforts, support diversity at K-State.
-The Davids-Dunham Award is named for Sharice Davids and Ann Dunham, both of whom represent Kansas, have contributed to a discipline included in the College of Arts and Sciences, and have made tremendous contributions to our society.
+The Davids-Dunham Award recognizes the research, teaching and service of faculty members in the College of Arts and Sciences who identify with underprivileged groups and/or who have made significant efforts to increase diversity at K-State.
+The Award usually conveys $1,000-2,000.
+It is administered by the College of Arts and Sciences Diversity Committee and named for Sharice Davids and Ann Dunham, both of whom represent Kansas, have contributed to a discipline in the College of Arts and Sciences, and have made tremendous contributions to our society.
 Their work embodies the spirit of this award.

 Contact Us